songsters performing live on stage

 To get a taste of the repertoire that is likely be included in either Tuesday and / or Thursday sessions, check out this playlist.

-Tuesdays: Vocal Rhapsody I
+TuEsdays: Vocal Rhapsody I

 Discover Your Voice